nyxssmith/LamplighterGame/README.md

 each mission rewards gold depending on how they did as well as a fixed ammount for upkeep depending on difficulty (less = harder)

 push escape to see squad overview of who has what stats and items

+multiple save slots, once a save has pased x level, its optional to join another save for a mission
+- disables the item shop
+- allows saves to trade items or people between them

 ## squad